-Clear (Ceramic) Dental Braces
+Clear Ceramic Dental Braces

-Ceramic braces are similar to traditional metal braces in that they use brackets to straighten the teeth.
+Clear ceramic dental braces are similar to traditional metal braces in that they use brackets to straighten the teeth.
 Rather than metal, these brackets consist of tooth-colored ceramic that blends in with your teeth making your braces far less noticeable.
 The rubber bands (ligatures) used to hold the archwires are usually white or clear.
 Many older teens and adults prefer ceramic braces because they are visually less prominent.
-Made of composite materials, ceramic braces typically aren't as strong as metal braces.
+Made of composite materials, ceramic braces typically aren’t as strong as metal braces.
 Adjustments may need to be made more slowly in order to ensure that the brackets stay in tact, therefore treatment time can be longer.
 Ceramic braces are usually more expensive, so some patients opt to use them on only the most visible teeth, while using metal braces on the remaining teeth that need straightening.
 This allows the patient to enjoy the benefit of the less visible ceramic braces and the durability and lower cost of the traditional braces.

-Advantages of ceramic braces include:
+Advantages of clear ceramic dental braces include: